-5. Bring your completed and signed forms to the Academic Registry, Watts Building between 9:00AM and 2:00PM on September 3rd-21st 2018.
+5. Bring your completed and signed forms to the Academic Registry, Watts Building between 9:00AM – 2:00PM between.

 6. If there are no clashes, your selected modules will appear on your my.tcd.ie portal timetable and Blackboard within 48 hours of submission.
 Please log onto your my.tcd.ie portal and verify that you are registered on the correct modules.

 If you have any questions about the module enrolment process, please log a ticket via your my.tcd.ie portal using the AskAR button.
 This will allow us to assign your query to the Visiting Student enrolment support team to ensure a quicker response.

 Any questions in relation to the modules and academic content should be directed to the relevant academic school delivering the module.

 School Meetings for Module Discussion and Sign off

 Students are encouraged to go to the relevant schools at the following times and dates where staff will be able to advise and discuss module choices.
 We will publish the times for orientation meetings closer to the beginning of term.